visconttig/move-with-keyboard/README.md

 Welcome to your new favorite AHK script that brings **Vim-style navigation**, **superpowered text selection**, and **lazy habits detox**—right to your fingertips.
 Whether you're a Vim nerd moonlighting on Windows or just want smoother keyboard mojo, this script is here to give you ninja-like control over your cursor (and more).

+# :warning: I'm currently using a more complete alternative script, you cand find it [here](https://github.com/visconttig/vim-navigation).

 ---

 ## 🌟 What This Script Does